shingjan/Crane/README.md

 # Crane - Stream Processing integrated with
-## 1. a Heart-beat membership protocol
+## 1. A heart-beat membership protocol
-## 2. a slightly-off distributed file system
+## 2. A slightly-off distributed file system

 Run Crane master/slave on each node